-Due to the demands placed on the sensor system, which are mentioned in the introduction, the final selection of sensors and analysers resulted in a compromise between their weight/size and acceptable response times.
+Due to the demands placed on the sensor system, mentioned in the Introduction, the final selection of sensors and analysers resulted in a compromise between their weight/size and acceptable response times.
 The latter may be described by the time constant, which is a sensor/analyser specific quantity.
-Generally, the smaller the time constant, the smaller are the dynamical errors and consequently spatially smoothing effects of the measurements.
-An overview of the HMMS sensors and analysers is shown in Table 2, and more detailed information, particularly of their individual time constants τ{63} - which have been determined in our own laboratory tests (see Sect.
+Generally, the smaller the time constant, the smaller are the dynamical errors and consequently the spatially smoothing effects of the measurements.
+An overview of the HMMS sensors and analysers is given in Table 2, and more detailed information, particularly of their individual time constants τ{63} - which have been determined in our own laboratory tests (see Sect.
 3.1) - are given in Table 3.

-For air temperature and relative humidity measurements, the HMMS was equipped with a HMP155 temperature and humidity (HUMICAP[®] 180R) probe (Vaisala Oyj, Van-
+For air temperature and relative humidity measurements, the HMMS was equipped with a HMP155 temperature and humidity (HUMICAP[®] 180R) probe (Vaisala Oyj, Vantaa, Finland).

-- taa, Finland).
 Both sensors of the HMP155 probe had the highest time constants of all HMMS sensors.
 A common practice to reduce these time constants is to place the sensors in an aspirated radiation shield tube.
-To achieve that, the two sensors were detached from the original sensor housing and the sintered PTFE filter, and were then mounted in a double thermal radiation shield tube after Assmann (Assmann, 1887, - 20 1888) and Frankenberger (Frankenberger, 1951).
-Aspiration has been facilitated by a small PC fan maintaining a linear speed of approx. 4 ms^{-1} within the tube.
+To achieve that, the two sensors were detached from the original sensor housing and the sintered PTFE filter, and were then mounted in a double thermal radiation shield tube after Assmann (Assmann, 1887, 1888) and Frankenberger (Frankenberger, 1951).
+Aspiration has been facilitated by a small PC fan maintaining a constant air flow of approx. 4 m s^{-1} within the tube.
 According to the manufacturer's information, the time constant of both sensors of the original HMP155 probe is < 20 s.
-While our modifications reduced the time constant of the temperature sensor to approx. 12 s, there was no change of the relative humidity sensor's - time constant.
-Since the sintered PTFE filter was removed from the HMP155 probe, we changed the relative humidity sensor approx. every 70 operating hours during EGER IOP3 to minimise potential problems of humidity measurements due to the accumulation of dust on the sensor.
-In comparison with measurements by locally fixed (aspirated)
+While our modifications reduced the time constant of the temperature sensor to approx. 12 s, there was no change of the relative humidity sensor's time constant.
+Both time constants have been determined in our laboratory tests (see Sect.
+3.1).
+Since the sintered PTFE filter was removed from the HMP155 probe, we changed the relative humidity sensor approx. every 70 operating hours during EGER IOP3 to minimise potential problems of humidity measurements due to the accumulation of Table 3.
+Results of calculation of the sensor response time with the given signal differences ΔX_i in the laboratory test and its consequences on the location of the measured data.
+The spatial relocation is shown for a positive or negative signal difference, with the possible effect of hysteresis.
+For the sensors used see Table 2.